trvrb/dynamics-practical/README.md

 ## Compiling sequence data

-I started by downloading a full set of sequences of the HA segment of H3N2 influenza from the [Influenza Research Database](http://www.fludb.org) dated between 2000 and 2012.
+I started by downloading a set of sequences of the HA segment of pandemic H1N1 influenza from the [Influenza Research Database](http://www.fludb.org) sampled during 2009.
-This gave me 11,448 sequences.
+This gave me 8176 sequences.
 I went through and cleaned these sequences by keeping only sequences with complete dates that were at least 900 bases in length.
 I also eliminated sequences with duplicate strain names, keeping the longest sequence of this set.
-These operations left 7870 sequences.
+These operations left 6862 sequences.

 IRD labels sequences with country of sampling.
-However, we need things more coarsely grained than this, and so I've tagged each sequence based on 9 geographic regions.
+However, we need things more coarsely grained than this, and so I tagged each sequence based on 11 geographic regions.
-This tagging results in the following distribution of sequence counts: NorthAmerica (2767), China (1185), JapanKorea (1178), Oceania (845), SoutheastAsia (725), Europe (480), CentralAsia (339), Africa (215), SouthAmerica (117).
+This tagging results in the following distribution of sequence counts: USACanada (2211), Europe (2092), SoutheastAsia (673), China (560), JapanKorea (554), CentralAsia (309), SouthAmerica (308), Mexico (243), CentralAmerica (93), Africa (161), Oceania (93).

-It's clear that these counts are biased between regions (and also biased towards the present).
+It's clear that these counts are biased between regions (and also biased across time).
-Because we're interested in spatiotemporal patterns, we want a more equitable distribution in space and time.
+Because we're interested in spatiotemporal patterns, I subsampled this dataset to give a more equitable distribution in space and time.
-Consequently, I've prepared three datasets by subsampling this full dataset:

-* The first contains ~50 samples per year from the USA and a total of 507 sequences.
-* The second contains ~50 samples per year from China and a total of 499 sequences.
-* The third has ~5 samples per year per region across the world giving a distribution of NorthAmerica (65), JapanKorea (60), China (58), Europe (56), SoutheastAsia (50), CentralAsia (48), Oceania (47), Africa (44), SouthAmerica (44) and a total of 472 sequences.
+I sampled at most 10 sequences per month per region from the beginning of 2009 through September 2009.
+This resulted in a total of 514 sequences with the following distribution: USACanada (91), Europe (90), SoutheastAsia (80), China (82), JapanKorea (80), CentralAsia (74), SouthAmerica (58), Mexico (61), CentralAmerica (62), Africa (54), Oceania (33).

 BEAST accepts either [NEXUS](http://en.wikipedia.org/wiki/Nexus_file) or [FASTA](http://en.wikipedia.org/wiki/FASTA_format) format for sequence data.
-Metadata about location and date of sampling can be kept as separate tab-delimited files, however, I find it easier to keep sequence names tagged with metadata, i.e. `A/Malaysia/1755590/2007_CY118946_SoutheastAsia_2007-03-30` where underscores are used to separate fields.
+Metadata about location and date of sampling can be kept as separate tab-delimited files, however, I find it easier to keep sequence names tagged with metadata, i.e. `A/Shenzhen/40/2009_China_2009-06-09` where underscores are used to separate fields.
 As an aside, IRD supplies dates in USA mm/dd/yyyy format.
-I find it much preferable to use yyyy/mm/dd format and have changed the date format of these sequences accordingly.
+I find it much preferable to use yyyy-mm-dd format and so changed the date format of these sequences accordingly.
-This format sidesteps any confusion that can arise from something like 05/03/2008 (is this 5 March or 3 May?).
+This format sidesteps any confusion that can arise from something like 05/03/2009 (is this 5 March or 3 May?).
-Also, a simple sort of dates in yyyy/mm/dd format has the advantage of giving a chronological answer.
+Also, a simple sort of dates in yyyy-mm-dd format has the advantage of giving a chronological answer.

-I then used [MUSCLE](http://www.drive5.com/muscle/) to align each set of sequences.
+I then used [MUSCLE](http://www.drive5.com/muscle/) to align each set of sequences and trimmed the ends of alignments to remove uncertain sites.

-At the end of these operations I was left with three FASTA files: `data/h3_usa.fasta`, `data/h3_china.fasta` and `data/h3_world.fasta`.
+The final aligned dataset is found is `data/pandemic.fasta`.

 ## Preparing XML control files

 The program BEAST takes an XML control file that specifies sequence data, metadata and also details the analysis to be run.
 All program parameters lie in this control file.
-However, to make things easier, BEAST is supplied with the companion program BEAUti that assists in generating XML control files.
+However, to make things easier, BEAST is distributed with the companion program BEAUti that assists in generating XML control files.

 **Open BEAUti**

 This will show a window detailing data and analyses with the 'Partitions' panel open.
 We first need to load the sequence data.

-**Click the '+' or choose 'Import Data...' from the File menu and select 'h3_china.fasta'.**
+**Click on the '+' or choose 'Import Data...' from the File menu and select 'h3_china.fasta'.**

 This will load a data partition of 499 taxa and 1763 nucleotide sites.

+![beauti_partitions](https://raw.github.com/trvrb/influenza-dynamics-practical/master/images/beauti_partitions.png)

 Double-clicking the partition will open a window showing the sequence alignment.
 It's good to check to make sure the alignment is in order.

-![beauti_partitions](https://raw.github.com/trvrb/influenza-dynamics-practical/master/images/beauti_partitions.png)

 We next label each taxon with its sampling date.

-**Click on the 'Tips' panel, select 'Use tip dates' and click on 'Guess Dates'.**
+**Select the 'Tips' panel, select 'Use tip dates' and click on 'Guess Dates'.**

 We need to tell BEAUti where to find the tip dates in the taxon names.
 Here each taxon name ends with its date of sampling separated by an underscore.